xalelax/blog/_drafts/bayes.markdown

 $$P(\text{Miracle}) = 0$$, no finite amount of data can
 render $$P(\text{Miracle} | \text{Observations})$$ equal to zero.

+The analysis of Mrs. Stewart case could be applied to miraculous claims and yield similar results: witnesses convince believers but not skeptics.

 Conversely, regarding ordinary events, if somebody told me "I have a dog" he would be reporting something not particularly rare; depending on how much I trust that person (and the consequences that me believing him have) I could accept that claim without